prashiv-creator/Tarun_Deepali/README.md

 ## 🌟 About Our Wedding

-With the divine grace of almighty, we are delighted to invite you and your family to celebrate our wedding ceremony.
+With the divine Grace of almighty, we are delighted to invite you and your family to celebrate our wedding ceremony.
 Join us as we begin our journey together as husband and wife.

 ### 📋 Wedding Details
 - **Date:** April 25, 2026